AsheshPangma/OpenLANE-Physical-Design/README.md

 ![](Day4/net_replace_3.png)

+After improving the slack, we write the modified netlist to the original netlist.
+This is done using the following command:

+`write_verilog <filename>`

+In my case, the command is:

+`write_verilog /home/asheshpangma1/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/06-08_13-48/results/synthesis/picorv32a.synthesis.v`

+Then we run floorplan and placement with the new modified netlist.

+`init_floorplan`

+`place_io`

+`global_placement_or`

+`detailed_placement`

+During placement, the value of OVFL(Overflow) decreases indicating that the design is converging.
+The next step is CTS(Clock Tree Synthesis).

 ## TritonCTS for Clock Tree Synthesis

 TritonCTS is a tool provided for CTS in OpenLANE.
 CTS is performed to ensure that the clock is distributed evenly to all the sequential elements in a design with minimum clock latency and skew.
-Some of CTS techniques are H-Tree, X-Tree, Fish bone, etc. CTS is done after floorplan and placement and is performed on a `placement.def` file that is created during placement stage.
+Some of CTS techniques are H-Tree, X-Tree, Fish bone, etc. CTS is done after floorplan and placement and is performed on `placement.def` file that is created during placement stage.

 ![](Day4/run_cts_prep.png)

 The following command is used for Clock Tree Synthesis in OpenLANE: